 You’ve probably had this conversation with your friends already this year, but we’ll broach the subject again: What the heck happened to fall?
-The most pleasant season of the year also seems to be the shortest, with many parts of the country seemingly sipping from a 90-degree Indian summer to snow in a matter of weeks, if not days.
+The most pleasant season of the year also seems to be the shortest, with many parts of the country seemingly slipping from a 90-degree Indian summer to snow in a matter of weeks, if not days.

 But for those who stay in the market, the motivation factor ratchets up a notch.
 They’ve already missed the summer season, so they’ll want to make up for lost time, even if that means a price drop or willingness to negotiate.
 For you, the upside is more time to devote to those who remain in your portfolio, which is never bad for peace of mind or relationships.

-So, without further ado, here are some tips to making the most of your fall listings:
+Without further ado, here are some tips to making the most of your fall listings:

 Keep it clean

 More than any other season, fall requires some good, old-fashioned elbow grease in the form of prodding and nudging of your clients.
 Gutters should be cleaned out often.
 Yards should be raked.
 Features like patios, outdoor kitchens and pools should be cleaned regularly (if they’re still open).
 Interior temperatures should find a balance between the warmish autumn days and the cool autumn nights.